simple-acme/simple-acme.github.io/manual/advanced-use/private-key-management.md

 `‑‑reuse-privatekey` when setting up the renewal.
 This can

 ## Private key cache
 By default simple-acme retains a copy of the private key in its certificate cache.
 These files are both encrypted and protected by access control lists in the file system.
-You can disable this feature by setting `Cache.ReuseDays` to `0` There will still be `.pfx` files written to disk containing the certificates (this is used for various other purposes, like detecting source changes, revokation, etc.), but they will not contain any private key information.
+You can disable this feature by setting `Cache.ReuseDays` to `0` There will still be `.pfx` files written to disk containing the certificates (this is used for various other purposes, like detecting source changes, revocation, etc.), but they will not contain any private key information.